Sonnerz/The-Cookbook/README.md

 <a id="preface"></a>

-# Preface
+# PREFACE
 I made three decisions on this project which affected how I created this application.
 The first was my decision to create the app on my local machine rather than cloud9.
 I spend a substantial amount of time at the beginning setting up my environment and it was a steep learning curve.
 I chose to use vscode and the setup process is documented in the Development part of this README.

 The second decision was the choice to use JavaScript as the data carrier between the front-end and the back-end.
 I hadn’t much experience using JavaScript and specifically ajax.
-So as a result, quite a large part of data manipulation and data transfer between front and back end is done with Ajax.
+So as a result, quite a large part of data manipulation and data transfer between front and back end is done with AJAX.

 The third decision was my choice of database.
 While I think that SQL may have been a more appropriate database choice for this project, I opted for MongoDB.
 I had a small amount of exposure to SQL before this course, but absolutely no exposure or knowledge of noSQL databases.
 As a result, by choosing the noSQL option it gave me the opportunity to delve into the subject and learn more about the technology.